 - GitHub Username - GitHub username

-- GitHub Repository Name - Just the repository name, excluding user and/or organization
+- GitHub Repository Name - Just the repository name, excluding user and/or organization.
+This needs to match the name in GitHub.

 - Primary Branches - Comma-separated list of branches to be automatically imported by MantisHub.
+The default is usually 'main' or 'master', this needs to match the GitHub setup.
 Every time commits are fetched via MantisHub, all Primary Branches will be checked and if new commits are found, those commits will be imported.

 Step 4.
 VCS configuration: At this point, we have to go back to your VCS system and setup authorization.
 Here's how you would do it for GitHub.